 3 Signs Of Female Blue Balls, Because Yes, Women Can Get Them, Too

 Let's talk a little bit about lady blue balls.
 No, that's not the name of a fancy lass in some Jane Austen novel who's just looking for love in a society that constrains her.
-Nope, what I'm talking about is that that oh-so-unhappy feeling you experience when you are really turned on but aren't able to come.
+What I'm talking about are the signs of female blue balls, aka, the physical sensation you might experience if you're really turned on but can't climax.

-When you think about blue balls, no doubt you're remembering the oft-bemoaned fate of a dude unable to get off.
+When you think about blue balls, chances are you're remembering the oft-bemoaned fate of a dude unable to get off.
 It's usually recounted in a whiney tone by whomever's balls are in a tizzy.
-It's typically accompanied with a passionate case for why you should help solve the problem, since it's your fault for being so hot in the first place.
-While it's up to you to decide if you want to offer a helping hand, there isn't really any doubt that their blue balls are a real thing.
+It's typically accompanied by a passionate case for why you should help solve the problem, since it's "your fault" for being so hot in the first place.
+While it's up to you to decide if you want to offer a helping hand, there isn't really any doubt that their blue balls are a real thing, physically speaking.
 So why is it that blue balls in women seems so shocking?
 It's not, if you take anatomy into consideration.

-There are plenty of reasons why you might not be able to get there.
-Maybe you're distracted, your partner touches you wrong at just the wrong moment, or it just ain't gonna happen for unknown and deeply annoying reasons.
-But the result is blue balls.
+There are plenty of reasons why someone might not be able to orgasm.
+Maybe you're distracted, your partner stops touching you at just the wrong moment, or it just ain't gonna happen for unknown and deeply annoying reasons.
+But the result is, to some extent, a female version of blue balls.

 Still unsure if you've experienced blue balls?
 Here's what to look out for.